 Musée Matisse

 Art lovers, and especially fans of the genius that was Henri Matisse, simply have to visit the Musée Matisse during their time in Nice.
-The stunning collection of 31 paintings and 57 sculptures is housed in a lovely and historic Genoese villa, which is surrounded by perfectly manicured gardens and an olive grove.
+The stunning collection of paintings and sculptures is housed in a lovely and historic Genoese villa, which is surrounded by perfectly manicured gardens and an olive grove.
+The museum regularly hosts special exhibitions.

 Cathédrale Orthodoxe Russe Saint-Nicolas

-Expats might be forgiven for thinking they’ve somehow landed on the Red Square when they see the Cathédrale Orthodoxe Russe Saint-Nicolas.
-This extraordinary structure was built by Tsar Nicholas in 1912 and designed in the Muscovite style – the typical onion domes, a peculiar sight in the centre of Nice.
-Visitors are permitted inside but should respect rules and traditions as it is still used as a place of worship.
+You might be forgiven for thinking you’ve somehow landed on the Red Square when you see the Cathédrale Orthodoxe Russe Saint-Nicolas.
+This extraordinary structure was built by Tsar Nicholas in 1912 and designed in the Muscovite style with onion domes, a peculiar sight in the centre of Nice.
+Visitors are permitted inside but should respect rules and traditions, as it is still used as a place of worship.

 Jardin Albert 1er